augustjohnson/bos/docs/index.md

 Welcome to the basic explainer of the Universe of the Bureau of Space.

-It's about 150 years in the future, and a lot of things have happened.
-The ones that need to be noted are as follows.
+It's about 150 years in the future from the present day.
+This story takes place inside of our solar system.
 1. Humans have colonized most of the reasonably survivable solar system.
-2. Interplanetary ships mostly use engines that can support 1G constant acceleration/decelleration.
+2. Interplanetary travel is common, and enjoyed by a large group.
+Think of it like intercontinental flying is in the present day.
 3. An organization called the Bureau of Space has oversight into many of official activities traveling between these systems.
-4. There's no aliens or intelligent life of any sort that's non-terrestrial in origin.
+4. There are no aliens or intelligent life of any sort that's non-terrestrial in origin.
-5. There's no magic.
+5. There is no magic.
-6. Physics as we know it have not been violated (running under the assumption that a fusion based ~1G acceleration engine is possible)
+6. There is no faster-than-light travel.

-If you're interested in learning more, check out the subsections of this site!
-I suggest you start at the top.
+Here are some detailed subsections for more in-depth limitations and rule adjustments from a standard DND 5e fantasy campaign.

 * [Basic Rules Changes](./basics)
 * [Races](./races)
 * [Classes](./classes)
 * [Slack](https://dndkc.slack.com)

 [![](/images/orbital.jpg)](/images/orbital.jpg)